 For some, there’s a specific list of schools they’re aiming for.
 For others, it’s just making sure they’ve done every little thing they can to keep as many options as possible open.
 For all, it creates an anxious feeling that you’ve never got enough time to do all that needs to be done, because there’s no limit to how much can be done.

-You can always study just a little bit longer for an exam, spend just one more hour fine-tuning a paper, put in another half hour of training for the big game or performance, etc. And this rule so many have adopted encourages a mindset in which you never believe you’ve done enough.
+You can always study just a little bit longer for an exam, spend just one more hour fine-tuning a paper, put in another half hour of training for the big game or performance, etc. And this rule so many have adopted encourages a mindset in which students never believe they’ve done enough.

 You’ve probably sensed that there’s a problem with this rule, but you haven’t had the time to seek out the evidence to support it beyond a few anecdotes you’ve heard here and there about success stories of people who didn’t follow this rule.
 But anecdotes aren’t enough, because there are always going to be outliers.
 You want data before changing a rule that you believe benefits your child’s future welfare.